-Henry’s vision for Patou is affordable, feminine, tongue-in-cheek pieces.
+Henry’s new vision for the French couture house is affordable, feminine, tongue-in-cheek pieces.
 The new Patou is an accessible luxury label, and the designer points out that “new doesn’t need to be weird” – take note, newcomers.

 Millennials and eco-conscious shoppers will love Patou’s sustainability.
 The label uses GOTS-certified organic cotton and provides, through the scanning of QR code labels, all the garments’ history, such as where and how they were made.

-The debut collection, with beautiful denim, knitwear, evening mini-dresses and chic jacquard, shoes and jewellery, will be available in November on Patou’s website and 24S, with prices that range from 150 to 1300 Euro.
+The debut collection has beautiful denim, knitwear, evening mini-dresses and chic jacquard, shoes and jewellery.
+The pieces will be available on Patou’s website and 24S, with prices that range from 150 to 1300 Euro.

 Remember, you heard it here first!